-Accrued sick leave may be used immediately upon employment when an employee is prevented from performing his or her job due to sickness, injury, pregnancy or confinement.
+Accrued sick leave may be used immediately upon employment when an employee is prevented from performing his or her job due to sickness, injury, or pregnancy and confinement.
 It may also be used to care for an employee's immediate family member who is ill.
-"Immediate family" is defined as individuals related by kinship, adoption, or marriage who live in the same household; foster children who reside in the same household; and minor children regardless of whether they live in the same
+"Immediate family" is defined as individuals related by kinship, adoption, or marriage who live in the same household; foster